 - Organ, Eye and Tissue Donation: We will disclose PHI to organizations that obtain, bank or transplant organs or tissues.

-- Research: A Froedtert Health Affiliate and MCW may use and share your health information for certain kinds of research.
-The Froedtert Health Affiliate and MCW have a research review board that reviews and approves research projects.
-The review board may approve using your health information without your written authorization when the board determines that the researcher will follow all privacy rules.
-Other research projects submitted to the review board will require your written authorization to use the information before the research begins.
-Whether or not your health information is used in a research project, your care and treatment will not be affected.
+- Research: Froedtert & MCW may use and share your PHI for certain kinds of research.
+Froedtert & MCW have one or more research review boards that review and approve research projects.
+A review board may approve using your PHI without your written permission when the board determines that the researcher will follow all privacy rules.
+Other research projects submitted to a review board will require your written permission to use the PHI before the research begins.
+Whether or not your PHI is used in a research project, your care and treatment will not be affected.

-- Workers’ Compensation: We will disclose your health information that is reasonably related to a worker’s compensation illness or injury following written request by your employer, worker’s compensation insurer, or the Department of Workforce Development or its representative.
+- Workers’ Compensation: We will disclose your PHI that is reasonably related to a worker’s compensation illness or injury following written request by your employer, worker’s compensation insurer, or the Department of Workforce Development or its representative.

-- Shared Medical Record/Health Information Exchanges: We maintain PHI about our patients in shared electronic medical records that allow the Froedtert Health Affiliates to share PHI.
+- Medical Record/Health Information Exchanges: We maintain PHI about our patients in electronic medical records that allow Froedtert & MCW to share PHI.
 We also participate in various electronic health information exchanges that facilitate access to PHI by other health care providers who provide you care.
 For example, if you are admitted on an emergency basis to another hospital that participates in the health information exchange, the exchange will allow us to make your PHI available electronically to those who need it to treat you at the hospital.

 Your Protected Health Information Rights

 Right to Request Restrictions: You have the right to request certain restrictions of our use or disclosure of PHI for treatment, payment or health care operations.
 You also have the right to request a restriction on our disclosure of your PHI to someone who is involved in your care or the payment for your care.
 We are not required to agree to your request in most cases.
-If the Froedtert Health Affiliate agrees to the restriction, it will comply with your request unless the information is needed to provide you emergency treatment.
-We must, however, agree to your request to (1) restrict our disclosure of your PHI to your health plan when you have paid us out-of-pocket in full for the health care item or service we provided you, (2) restrict our disclosure of your immunization data to the Wisconsin Immunization Registry.
+If we agree to the restriction, we will comply with your request unless the PHI is needed to provide you emergency treatment.
+We must, however, agree to your request to: (1) restrict our disclosure of your PHI to your health plan when you have paid us out-of-pocket in full for the health care item or service we provided you; or (2) restrict our disclosure of your immunization data to the Wisconsin Immunization Registry.
 A request for restriction should be made in writing.
 To request a restriction, please contact the Health Information/Medical Records Department.

 Right to Inspect and Copy: You have the right to inspect and receive a copy of PHI about you that may be used to make decisions about your health.
-A request to inspect your records may be made to your nurse or doctor while you are an inpatient or to the Health Information/ Medical Records Department while an outpatient.
-For copies of your PHI, requests must go to the Health Information/ Medical Records Department.
+A request to inspect your records may be made to your nurse or doctor while you are an inpatient or to the Health Information/Medical Records Department while an outpatient or in other circumstances.
+For copies of your PHI, requests must go to the Health Information/Medical Records Department.
 There may be a charge for these copies.
-For copies of billing records, you may contact Patient Financial Services.
+For copies of billing records, you may contact the appropriate Patient Financial Services Department.

-Right to Amend: If you feel that PHI we have about you is incorrect or incomplete, you may ask us to amend the information, for as long as the Froedtert Health Affiliate maintains the information.
-Requests for amending your PHI should be made to the Health Information/Medical Records Department.
-The Froedtert Health Affiliate that maintains the information will respond to your request within 60 days after you submit the written amendment request form.
+Right to Amend: If you feel that PHI we have about you is incorrect or incomplete, you may ask us to amend the PHI, for as long as Froedtert & MCW maintains the PHI.
+Requests for amending your PHI should be made to the Health Information/ Medical Records Department.
+The Froedtert Health Affiliate that maintains the PHI, or MCW if it maintains your PHI, will respond to your request within 60 days after you submit the written amendment request form.
 If we deny your request, we will provide you a written explanation.
-You may respond with a statement of disagreement to be appended to the information you wanted amended.
-If we accept your request to amend the information, we will make reasonable efforts to inform others, including people you name, of the amendment and to include the changes in any future disclosures of that information.
+You may respond with a statement of disagreement to be appended to the PHI you wanted amended.
+If we accept your request to amend the PHI, we will make reasonable efforts to inform others, including people you name, of the amendment and to include the changes in any future disclosures of that PHI.

 Right to a List of Disclosures: You have the right to request a list of instances in which we or our business associates disclosed your PHI for purposes other than treatment, payment, health care operations, disclosures authorized by you or made to you, and certain other activities.
-To request this list of disclosures, you must submit your request in writing to the designated Health Information/Medical Records Department.
-The first list you request from each Froedtert Health Affiliate within a 12-month period will be free.
+A request for this list of disclosures should be made in writing to the Health Information/Medical Records Department.
+The first list you request from each Froedtert Health Affiliate and/or MCW within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Alternate Means of Communication: You have the right to request that we communicate with you about your PHI in a certain way or at a certain location.
 We will accommodate all reasonable requests.
-You must make any such request in writing submitted to the Privacy Officer or designee.
+You must make any such request in writing submitted to the Privacy Officer.

-Right to Require Authorization: Your authorization is required for most uses and disclosures of psychotherapy notes, uses and disclosures of PHI for marketing purposes, and disclosures that constitute a sale of PHI.
+Right to Require Permission: Your permission is required for most uses and disclosures of psychotherapy notes, uses and disclosures of PHI for marketing purposes, and disclosures that constitute a sale of PHI.

-Right to Revoke Authorization: If you authorize the Froedtert Health Affiliates to use or disclose your PHI, you may revoke that authorization, in writing, at any time.
+Right to Revoke Permission: If you authorize Froedtert & MCW to use or disclose your PHI, you may revoke that permission, in writing, at any time.
 We are unable to take back any disclosures we have already made with your permission.
-To revoke an authorization you must contact the designated Health Information/Medical Record Department.
+To revoke a permission, please contact the Health Information/Medical Records Department.

-Right to Complain: If you believe your privacy rights have been violated, you may file a complaint with the relevant Froedtert Health Affiliate or with the Secretary of the Department of Health and Human Services.
-To file a complaint with a Froedtert Health Affiliate, you must put your complaint in writing and address it to the designated Privacy Officer or delegate.
-This person will assist you in filing your complaint and the necessary paper work.
+Right to Complain: If you believe your privacy rights have been violated, you may file a complaint with MCW or the applicable Froedtert Health Affiliate or with the Secretary of the Department of Health and Human Services.
+To file a complaint with MCW or a Froedtert Health Affiliate, you must put your complaint in writing and address it to the Privacy Officer for MCW or the Privacy Officer for Froedtert Health, as applicable.
 Filing a complaint will not affect your care and treatment.

-Important Notice: We reserve the right to revise or change this Notice and to make the new Notice provisions effective for all PHI the Froedtert Health Affiliates maintain.
+Important Notice: We reserve the right to revise or change this Notice and to make the new Notice provisions effective for all PHI that Froedtert & MCW maintain.
 Each time you register for health care services at a site covered by this Notice, the most current copy of this Notice will be available for you.
 You have a right to obtain a paper copy of this Notice upon request.